-idb is part of the Intel Compiler suite, both Fortran and C/C++.
+idb is part of the Intel® Compiler suite, both Fortran and C/C++ (now called Intel® Composer XE).
 You are asked during the installation if you want to install it or not.
 When running idb you get the GUI interface.
 When you invoke the idbc command, you get the command line interface.